jonathanwilsonami/sentelligence-poc/README.rst

 3. Install the latest versions of VirtualBox (https://www.virtualbox.org/wiki/Downloads) and Vagrant (https://www.vagrantup.com/).
 Once these are installed go to your project directory and run 'vagrant --version' to make sure you have vagrant installed.
 Then install the Guest Additions by running 'vagrant plugin install vagrant-vbguest --plugin-version 0.21'.
 You might be fine with just 'vagrant plugin install vagrant-vbguest' on a MAC using version 0.21 was to address a Windows bug.
-This plugin for VirtualBox allows you to do many things as a developer most importantly it allows you to sync your code changes with your VM. ****If you have a Windows machine you will also need to run "vagrant plugin install vagrant-winnfsd".**** Lastly, for both Windows and Mac there is a security setting you need to address first.
+This plugin for VirtualBox allows you to do many things as a developer most importantly it allows you to sync your code changes with your VM.
+Lastly, for both Windows and Mac there is a security setting you need to address first.
 For Mac Google "VirtualBox Problems on macOS (Security & Access)".
 Follow these instructions.
 After this step you should not have to do this again unless you need to uninstall your VirtualBox.